 The ARISE Intervention

-The goal of an intervention is to make a person aware of their drug abuse or alcoholism and the issues it’s creating within their life and health.
+The goal of an intervention is to make a person aware of their drug use or alcoholism and the issues it’s creating within their life and health.
 Within a successful intervention an individual recognizes that change is needed and that treatment is the best way to obtain these changes.

 ARISE Interventions are designed to help not just the individual, but their family.
 Addiction is often called a family disease because of the way it harms the family dynamic.
 Providing family members with an opportunity to have an active role within their loved one’s recovery helps both parties to heal and build more positive behaviors.